FreeAndFair/ColoradoRLA/docs/23_user_manual.md

 ### Audit Board Interpretation Review Page

-This page allows Audit Board members to review their choices, and then ‘Submit and Next Ballot’ when ready to proceed to the next ballot.
+This page allows Audit Board members to review their choices, and then press "Submit and Next Ballot" when ready to proceed to the next ballot.
 This process continues until all of the ballots are entered.
 This submission is final.
 There is no way to revise a ballot interpretation once it has been submitted from the Review Screen.

 Note: do *not* use your browser's "back" arrow during the audit process.
-If the review screen does not match the Audit Board's interpretation, click the "Back" button.
+If the review screen does not match the Audit Board's interpretation, click the "Back" button on the user interface. *(Ed. note: We intend to ensure that pressing the brower's back button is not harmful in a later delivery.)*

 ![Review Marks Screenshot](./screenshots/ReviewMarks.png)